wellsfargo/parallax/README.md

 Simple, lightweight **Parallax Engine** that reacts to the orientation of a smart device.
-Where no gyroscope or motion detection hardware is available, the position of the cursor is used instead.
+Where no gyroscope or motion detection hardware is available, the hover position of the cursor is used instead.

 Check out this **[demo][demo]** to see it in action!